Voyageur II Clothing and Equipment

 Click here for a PDF printable version of this list.

 You may find you have much of your equipment already.
 Not all of it needs to be brand new.
 Certainly many layers of clothing can be purchased at Value Village or other second hand stores.
 It is true you will likely not find a good Gore-Tex jacket and rain pants used but many things you will.
-We will also be sending out an email in the coming weeks with information about pro-deals that can help off-set the cost of more expensive items.

 ☐ 1 PFD – ensure it is in GOOD shape, comfortable and government-approved.
 Check seams and quality of material for sun damage.